prestonharberts/bib/Bible/mark14.md

 ## The Prediction of Peter’s Denial
 ###### ¶ 27
 Then Jesus said to them, “You will all fall away, for it is written,
->  ‘ I will strike the shepherd,
+> ‘I will strike the shepherd,
->  ‘ And the sheep will be scattered.’
+> ‘And the sheep will be scattered.’
 ###### 28
 “But after I am raised, I will go ahead of you into Galilee.”
 ###### 29